Every year or two there comes along a new bat that quickly takes the youth baseball world by storm. I call the latest of these the “Magic Bat.”

 There is a wide variety of bats available ranging in price from $20 for a closeout special, all the way to $400 for high end composite bats.
 I present my recommendations ordered approximately by price.

 The 2 1/4″ Easton S500 with durable 7050 aluminum alloy is a great entry level bat for 7 to 10-year-olds for reasons I already mentioned above.
-It comes in larger sizes so can be used for 11-year-olds and smaller 12-year-olds as well who want a long, light bat at drop 13.
+It comes in larger sizes so can be used for small 11-year-olds as well who want a long, light bat at drop 13.

 Big barrel bats are mostly expensive at this age, though there is one low cost model that bigger-than-average 10-year-olds should be able to handle: